AutomationPanda/visual-testing-with-cypress/tutorial/3-visual-assertions.md

 ![The getting started page with no styling](images/get-started-no-styling.png)

-Unfortunately, checking visuals is difficult with traditional assertions.
+Unfortunately, checking visuals is difficult with traditional assertions, even if it is obvious to us as humans that the app is broken.
 We could add code to broaden coverage for text values and other elements, but that takes more development time and potentially makes the test more fragile.
 Other aspects like position and color are arguably impossible.